prabuw/prabuw.github.io/_posts/2012-10-13-nhibernate-mapping-by-code-mapping-relationships.markdown

 title: "NHibernate Mapping By Code : Mapping relationships"
 date: 2012-10-13
 categories: [NHibernate]
+keywords: "NHibernate, Database Relationships, NHibernate Mapping"
+description: "Mapping the different types of relationships in a relational database using NHibernate."
 ---
 To set the scene for the code, here is a diagram of the database.